Miocene: Climate

+12 Ma onwards

 The MMWI ended about 11 Ma, when the Late Miocene Cool Interval (LMCI) started.
 A major but transient warming occurred around 10.8-10.7 Ma.
 During the Late Miocene, the Earth's climate began to display a high degree of similarity to that of the present day.
 The 173 kyr obliquity modulation cycle governed by Earth's interactions with Saturn became detectable in the Late Miocene.
 By 12 Ma, Oregon was a savanna akin to that of the western margins of the Sierra Nevada of northern California.
 Central Australia became progressively drier, although southwestern Australia experienced significant wettening from around 12 to 8 Ma.
 The South Asian Winter Monsoon (SAWM) underwent strengthening ~9.2–8.5 Ma.
 From 7.9 to 5.8 Ma, the East Asian Winter Monsoon (EAWM) became stronger synchronously with a southward shift of the subarctic front.
 Greenland may have begun to have large glaciers as early as 8 to 7 Ma, although the climate for the most part remained warm enough to support forests there well into the Pliocene.
 Zhejiang, China was noticeably more humid than today.
 In the Great Rift Valley of Kenya, there was a gradual and progressive trend of increasing aridification, though it was not unidirectional, and wet humid episodes continued to occur.
 Between 7 and 5.3 Ma, temperatures dropped sharply again in the Late Miocene Cooling (LMC), most likely as a result of a decline in atmospheric carbon dioxide and a drop in the amplitude of Earth's obliquity, and the Antarctic ice sheet was approaching its present-day size and thickness.
 Ocean temperatures plummeted to near-modern values during the LMC; extratropical sea surface temperatures dropped substantially by approximately 7–9 °C. 41 kyr obliquity cycles became the dominant orbital climatic control 7.7 Ma and this dominance strengthened 6.4 Ma.
 Benthic δ^{18}O values show significant glaciation occurred from 6.26 to 5.50 Ma, during which glacial-interglacial cycles were governed by the 41 kyr obliquity cycle.
 A major reorganisation of the carbon cycle occurred approximately 6 Ma, causing continental carbon reservoirs to no longer expand during cold spells, as they had done during cold periods in the Oligocene and most of the Miocene.
 At the end of the Miocene, global temperatures rose again as the amplitude of Earth's obliquity increased, which caused increased aridity in Central Asia.
 Around 5.5 Ma, the EAWM underwent a period of rapid intensification.